The Gospel According to Ezekiel, Chapters 34

 Context from Ezekiel's Recommissioning

-The first 32 chapters focused primarily on judgment against Israel and surrounding nations.
-Yet even in those judgments, the gospel shone through.
-Ezekiel 18 revealed God's heart: He desires the wicked to turn and live rather than die.
-Why would Israel choose death when salvation was available?
+In the first 32 chapters, the messages were primarily judgment on Israel and the surrounding nations.
+Yet even there, the gospel was present.
+Ezekiel 18 revealed God's heart: He desires the wicked to turn and live rather than die in judgment.

-Today, people endure less sound doctrine than in Ezekiel's day, preferring what tickles their ears.
+Today, people endure no sound doctrine; they want teachers who itch their ears.
 The recommissioning emphasizes listening and acting on God's message.
-A key phrase throughout Ezekiel—and the Old Testament—is "you will know that I am the Lord."
+A key phrase in Ezekiel—and throughout the Old Testament—is "you will know that I am the Lord."
 Acknowledge God's authority and obey.

 Obeying means making God your primary source of joy, satisfaction, worship, and service—no idolatry.
 Doing the word saves from sin and brings a lifestyle of privilege and blessing.
 God's word never returns void; it accomplishes its purpose.